Multi-Datacenter Architectures on Confluent Platform

 Telecommunications

-Telecommunications tend to require very low latency, and to be able to tolerate a low RPO and RTO.
+Telecommunications applications typically require low latency and tolerate low RPO and RTO.

 Implementation recommendations